-In short, we find that there is a substantial increase in the magnitude of the slab dipole with compression, which comes about because of the change in δ_X values as the TLs are pressed together.
+In short, we find that the negative piezoelectric response arises mainly from an electronic effect, namely the change of magnitude of the TL dipole with compression, which comes about because of the change in δ_X values as the TLs are pressed together.
+This is reminiscent of the conclusions of Liu and Cohen, who also found that an electronic response (at fixed internal coordinates in their case) was crucial for obtaining the negative piezoelectricity in the ABC ferroelectrics [4].
 The consequences of this are summarized in Table IV, where the contributions of the first and second terms in Eq.
 (7) are given independently, clarifying their relative contribution to the piezoelectric response e{33} .
 It now becomes clear that while the purely mechanical model, represented by $-p_0/V_0$, correctly gives the negative sign of the piezoelectric response, it underestimates the magnitude of the response by almost an order of magnitude.
 The modulation of the dipolar contribution of the Bi-X bond with compression provides a large boost to the observed effect, and is responsible for the unexpectedly large piezoelectric effect that is revealed by our calculations.